wladmis/xext-rexsec/README.rst

 AVAILABLE OPTIONS
 -----------------

-Here is a brief descriotion of the available options:
+Here is a brief description of the available options:

 ================ ======================================================= =============
 OPTION           DESCRIPTION                                             DEFAULT VALUE
 ================ ======================================================= =============
-AllowedExts      A column-separated list of allowed extensions beyond    *None*
+AllowedExts      A colon-separated list of allowed extensions beyond     *None*
                  defaults.

                  By default altsec allows to use a lot of relatively